diffpy/diffpy.morph/doc/source/index.rst

 Authors
 =======

+``diffpy.morph`` is developed by members of the Billinge Group at Columbia University and Brookhaven National Laboratory including Christopher L. Farrow, Christopher J. Wright, Pavol Juhás, Chia-Hao (Timothy) Liu, Andrew Yang, and Simon J. L. Billinge.
-``diffpy.morph`` is developed by Sangjoon Lee, Simon Billinge, Billinge Group members.
-The maintainer for this project is Simon J.L.
-Billinge group.
-For a detailed list of contributors see https://github.com/diffpy/diffpy.morph/graphs/contributors.
+For a detailed list of contributors, see https://github.com/diffpy/diffpy.morph/graphs/contributors.

 ============